brickatyourfeet/jewell-practice/macosx/README.md

 Take a moment to think about how you would answer the following questions.
 Then write down both the questions and your answers in a notebook.
 When you're done, check your answers against our [solutions](solutions/macos.md) and see how you fared.

-#### The Finder

-1. What's the Finder?
-1. Where are applications installed?
-1. What's the Desktop?
-1. Where are documents stored?
-1. Where are downloads stored?
-1. What's the Home folder?

-#### The Dock

-1. What's the Dock?
-1. How do you add applications to the Dock?
-1. How do you remove applications from the Dock?
-1. How do you move applications around inside the Dock?
-1. What does the dot under the application icon mean?

 #### The Menu Bar